Updated March 4, 2023

 In the comparison of Jenkins and Maven, beginners and Software developers who already have a sound knowledge of Java can benefit from this Jenkins vs Maven article, which aims at enlightening learners about the working of and the concepts associated with Jenkins vsMaven, respectively.
 EduCBA offers students and professionals a number of courses to pick from on these topics, varying depending on the difficulty level and having a fruitful and satisfying learning experience.

-- Jenkins can be defined as an open source continuous integration software tool developed for testing and reporting.
+- Jenkins can be defined as an open-source continuous integration software tool developed for testing and reporting.
 It is written in the Java programming language.
-Jenkins software helps developers to find and solve defects in a code base rapidly and to automate testing of their builds.
+Jenkins software helps developers find and solve defects in a code base rapidly and automate their builds.

-Head to Head Comparison Between Jenkins vs Maven (Infographics)
+Head to Head Comparison Between Jenkins and Maven (Infographics)